U.S. Route 51 in Wisconsin: History

 Prior to 1926, what is now US 51 was State Trunk Highway 10.

-US 51 was upgraded to a full freeway over a period of 25 years from Merrill to Portage.
+US 51 was widened to a full freeway over a period of 25 years from Merrill to Portage.
 The freeway continues around Portage to the west as I-39 (originally as WIS 78) to connect with I-90 and I-94 while US 51 continues along surface roads into and through Portage.
 In the 1990s, US 51 was designated as I-39 from its junction with WIS 29 eastbound in Wausau to where it left the freeway at exit 92 in Portage.
 US 51 remained cosigned with I-39 along this entire stretch of road.
-Further expansion of the highway northward took place in 2000, when the highway was upgraded to an expressway up to CTH-S. In addition, a super-two freeway from CTH-S to US 8 was upgraded to a four-lane freeway.
+Further expansion of the highway northward took place in 2000, when the highway was widened to an expressway up to CTH-S. In addition, a super-two freeway from CTH-S to US 8 was widened to a four-lane freeway.
+In 2009 the grade intersection of Star Drive north of Merrill was removed, shortening the 11-mile expressway to nine miles.

 The Wisconsin segment of US 51 is designated as the Korean War Veterans Memorial Highway.